“Where are we going, Mommy?”

 she wasn't making a mistake by bringing her to the mall.

-had been worn for many years.
-It was gray and matted, and half his moustache was
+it had been worn for many years.
+It was gray and matted, and half his moustache

-missing.
-He sat upon an old folding chair, nothing like the elaborate sleighs that
+was missing.
+He sat upon an old folding chair, nothing like the elaborate sleighs

-Destiny had seen on television commercials.
-One large cardboard reindeer nearby
+that Destiny had seen on television commercials.
+One large cardboard reindeer

-when he looked up at Thelma.
-He knew the tortured looked in a mother’s eyes at
+disappeared when he looked up at Thelma.
+He knew the tortured looked in a

-Christmas.
-The look that said that the next morning would be a disappointment.
+mother’s eyes at Christmas.
+The look that said that the next morning would be a

-There may be a gift or two under a small, sparsely adorned Christmas tree.
-There
+disappointment.
+There may be a gift or two under a small, sparsely adorned

 Thelma didn’t know how to respond.
 Since this was her daughter’s first visit to see